agpenas/tstrends/README.md

 > The acquisition function is set to UpperConfidenceBound(kappa=2) by default.
 This is a good default choice that balances exploration and exploitation, but you may want to experiment with other values for kappa or other acquisition functions like bayes_opt.acquisition.ExpectedImprovement() or bayes_opt.acquisition.ProbabilityOfImprovement() for your specific use case.

 > [!CAUTION]
 > The default bounds are presetted for relatively constant time series and may not be optimal for all use cases.
 It is recommended to test the waters by testing the labels with some parameters at different orders of magnitude before optimizing.
-See [optimization example notebook](notebooks/optimization_example.ipynb) for a detailed example of parameter optimization.
+See [optimization example notebook](https://github.com/agpenas/python-trend-labeller/blob/main/notebooks/optimization_example.ipynb) for a detailed example of parameter optimization.

-## :construction: Roadmap
+## 🚧 Roadmap

 - [ ] Transform labels into trend momentum / potential.
 - [ ] Calculate returns for one subset of labels only.
 - [ ] Always good to explore more labellers.

-## :handshake: Contributing
+## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate and adhere to the existing coding style.

-## :books: Bibliography
+## 📚 Bibliography

 The algorithms implemented in this package are based or inspired by the following academic papers:

-[1]: #wu-2021 "Wu et al. (2021)"
-[2]: #dezhkam-2021 "Dezhkam et al. (2021)"
-[3]: #kovacevic-2021 "Kovačević et al. (2021)"

-1. <a name="wu-2021"></a>Wu, D., Wang, X., Su, J., Tang, B., & Wu, S. "A Labeling Method for Financial Time Series Prediction Based on Trends". *Referenced in BinaryCTL implementation.*
+[1]: Wu, D., Wang, X., Su, J., Tang, B., & Wu, S. "A Labeling Method for Financial Time Series Prediction Based on Trends".

-2. <a name="dezhkam-2021"></a>Dezhkam, A., Moazeni, S., & Moazeni, S. "A Bayesian-based classification framework for financial time series trend prediction". *Referenced in TernaryCTL implementation.*
+[2]: Dezhkam, A., Moazeni, S., & Moazeni, S. "A Bayesian-based classification framework for financial time series trend prediction".

-3. <a name="kovacevic-2021"></a>Kovačević, T., Merćep, A., Begušić, S., & Kostanjčar, Z. "Optimal Trend Labeling in Financial Time Series". *Referenced in Oracle Labellers implementation.*
+[3]: Kovačević, T., Merćep, A., Begušić, S., & Kostanjčar, Z. "Optimal Trend Labeling in Financial Time Series".

-## :scroll: License
+## 📄 License

 [BSD-2-Clause](LICENSE)